Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 If you look at every different aspect of your life, is that going in a trajectory that you’re really happy with?

-Alcoholics Anonymous is one way of finding a lot of love and support and help.
+Alcoholics Anonymous is a way of finding a lot of love and support and help.
 I understand it’s not for everybody and at the same time, it can often be a springboard into whatever is your path.

 AA is about having a desire to stay sober